What is B2B Inbound Marketing?

 According to a well-known blog stat from Hubspot, B2B marketers who use blogs receive 67 percent more leads than those who don’t.

 The key is consistency.
 And quality content.
 And search engine optimization.
 And writing ability.
 And education value.
 Okay, maybe there are a bunch of keys.
-The point is, you need to get started with your B2B blogging strategy, either with an internal team, content agency, or a combination of both.
+The point is, you need to get started with your B2B blogging strategy, either with an internal team, content marketing agency, or a combination of both.

 Aside from lead generation benefits, a blog is a great way to keep your customers informed and help your sales team improve win rates.
 If you’re consistently producing quality content, the more likely it is that your brand will become a trusted source your prospects will remember when they have a problem you can solve.